PART 12: INJUNCTIONS AND OTHER INTERIM RELIEF BEFORE HEARING

 (3) The Court may also require the applicant to prepare a note of the hearing setting out the salient points and arguments canvassed before the Court and may order such a note to be served together with the court documents on any opponent who is not present at the hearing or within a reasonable time after the service of the court documents.

-103. Providing the Immigration and Checkpoints Authority (“ICA”) with Court orders or injunctions restraining or prohibiting the taking of child out of Singapore
+103. Seeking assistance from the Immigration and Checkpoints Authority (“ICA”) to enforce Court orders or injunctions restraining or prohibiting the taking of a child out of Singapore

-(1) This paragraph applies to parents and / or parties who intend to seek assistance from the ICA to stop a child from being taken out of Singapore.
+(1) This paragraph applies to parties who intend to seek assistance from the ICA to prevent a child from being taken out of Singapore, in breach of a Court order or injunction.

-(2) In proceedings under the Women’s Charter 1961, the Guardianship of Infants Act 1934 or the International Child Abduction Act 2010, a Court may grant an order or injunction restraining one or both parent(s) or any other party from taking the child out of Singapore without an order of Court or the consent of the other or both parent(s) / parties.
+(2) In proceedings under the Women’s Charter 1961, the Guardianship of Infants Act 1934 or the International Child Abduction Act 2010, a Court may grant an order or injunction (referred to in this paragraph as an “order”) restraining any party from taking the child out of Singapore, except in certain circumstances (e.g. with the written consent of the other party or parties to the proceedings in which the order was obtained).

-(3) Any parent and / or party (hereinafter referred to as “the requestor”) who has been granted an order referred to in sub-paragraph (2) and who intends to seek assistance from the ICA to stop the child from being taken out of Singapore must do the following:
+(3) Any party (referred to in this paragraph as “the requestor”) who has been granted an order referred to in sub-paragraph (2) and who intends to seek assistance from the ICA to prevent the child from being taken out of Singapore must do the following:

-(a) notify the ICA by providing the ICA with either a copy of the extracted or unextracted Court order referred to in sub-paragraph (2) and a copy of Form 117A of Appendix A of these Practice Directions, duly completed and signed, at least 1 working day before the ICA is required to act on the order; and
+(a) notify the ICA by providing the ICA with either a copy of the extracted or unextracted order referred to in sub-paragraph (2) and a copy of Form 117A of Appendix A of these Practice Directions, duly completed and signed; and

 ICA’s working hours are: